Lucasrsv1/6-nimmt/README.pt-br.md

 	/**
 	 * Strategy that chooses a card to play from the player's hand.
 	 *
-	 * Descreva aqui como sua estratégia escolhe uma carta para jogar.
+	 * TODO: Descreva aqui como sua estratégia escolhe uma carta para jogar.
 	 *
 	 * @param gameRows Current state of the game rows.
 	 * @returns Index of the card that the player chooses to play.